The Shallow End: Empowering Shallower Deep-Convolutional Networks through Auxiliary Outputs: Related Work

-Employing auxiliary classifiers to aid in model training has been investigated in DeepID models for face recognition~\cite{sun2015deeply,sun2015deepid3}, GoogLeNet~\cite{szegedy2015going}, and deep supervised nets (DSN)~\cite{Lee2015,wang2015training}.
-In~\cite{sun2015deeply}, the supervisory signals are connected to each convolution layer; while in~\cite{sun2015deepid3} they are added to each pooling layer.

-In GoogLeNet, two auxiliary classifiers (with weights equal to 0.3) are connected to intermediate layers to address the problem of vanishing gradients.
-In DSN~\cite{Lee2015}, each convolution layer, followed by a \emph{mlpconv} layer, is associated with a classifier.
-To avoid the over-fitting issue, they keep the losses for a number of epochs, and discard all but the final loss to finish the rest epochs.
-However, our method does not discard any loss, which helps to generate multiple models at the same time, with the ensuing benefits for model selection.
-In the training, both of them construct a joint objective function and apply only one backpropagation in each iteration, which is very different form our Multi-path BP.
-Moreover, these networks cannot be very deep (less than 25 layers).
-Even with auxiliary classifiers, the issue of supervision information vanishing can still happen for these methods.
-In BranchyNet~\cite{teerapittayanon2016branchynet}, auxiliary outputs are regarded as side branches for early exit.
-These outputs, not for training, but allow test samples to exit from shallow layers to achieve fast inference.
+\textbf{Deep Models with Multiple Losses.} Employing auxiliary classifiers to aid in \guo{the} training has been investigated in many state-of-the-art methods.
+In GoogLeNet~\cite{szegedy2015going}, two auxiliary classifiers are connected to the intermediate layers with very small weights for them to ensure the convergence (\ie, 0.3 for the auxiliary losses).
+In DSN~\cite{Lee2015}, each convolution layer is associated with a classifier.
+To avoid the training difficulty, DSN keeps the losses for a number of epochs and discard all but the final loss to finish the rest epochs.
+Unlike these methods, in the proposed MW-BP method, we do not need to \guo{set such a small weight to auxiliary losses or} discard any loss \guo{during the training}, which helps to simultaneously produce multiple models \guo{with promising performance}, with the ensuing benefits for model selection.